 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of interior designers is projected to decline 5 percent from 2019 to 2029.
+Employment of interior designers is projected to show little or no change from 2020 to 2030.

 A bachelor’s degree is usually required in order to become an interior designer, as are classes in interior design, drawing, and computer-aided design (CAD).
 A bachelor’s degree in any field is acceptable, and interior design programs are available at the associate’s, bachelor’s, and master’s degree levels.